yellowmegaman/terraform-google-acme/README.md

 ## Terraform module to acquire certs from ACME-compatible providers

 This repo is a terraform module for ACME ssl acquisition with gcloud/route53 dns challenge.
+Certificates are stored in state and can be used by other resources.
+Private key can be specified in case you are using certificate pinning.

 Usage: